 Diffuse idiopathic skeletal hyperostosis (DISH)

-Also known as Forestier's disease, diffuse idiopathic skeletal hyperostosis may cause no symptoms and require no treatment.
-The most common symptoms are mild to moderate pain and stiffness in your upper back.
-DISH can also affect your neck and lower back.
-Some people have DISH in other areas, such as shoulders, elbows, knees and heels.
+Also known as Forestier's disease, this condition might not cause symptoms or require treatment.
+If it does cause symptoms, the most common are mild to moderate pain and stiffness in your upper back.
+DISH can also affect your neck and lower back, and some people have DISH in other areas, such as shoulders, elbows, knees and heels.

 You might have no signs or symptoms with DISH.
-For those who have signs and symptoms, the upper portion of the back (thoracic spine) is most commonly affected.
+For those who have signs and symptoms, the upper portion of the back is most commonly affected.
 Signs and symptoms might include:

 - Stiffness.
 Stiffness may be most noticeable in the morning.

 - Pain.
-You may feel pain in your back or in other affected areas, such as your shoulder, elbow, knee or heel.
+You might feel pain in your back or in other affected areas, such as your shoulder, elbow, knee or heel.

 - Loss of range of motion.
-You may notice this most when stretching side to side.
+You might notice this most when stretching side to side.

 - Difficulty swallowing or a hoarse voice.
-You may experience these if you have DISH in your neck.
+You might have these if you have DISH in your neck.

 When to see a doctor